 As well as becoming more open, meeting rooms are growing in size.
 Ensure your employees have as much space as physically possible so that they aren’t crammed together around a small space in an airless meeting room.

 The perfected Zoom background, including the obligatory bookcase and flowers, became a routine part of our home-based working lives in lockdown.
 But as people return to their offices, Zoom calls will still feature during the working day.

 And you may not have realised that you can brand and design your ‘Zoom room’ to suit a newly hybrid workforce, while conveying the right look and message to clients and others during virtual meetings.
 So think about where and how in the office your staff will make video calls.

 The virtual platform itself offers ‘Zoom Rooms’, a suite of tablets, monitors and webcams to use throughout the office to schedule, conduct and remotely connect to meetings.

 #4 Relaxation zones

 Health and wellbeing were growing priorities even before the pandemic struck.
 And it certainly does pay to invest time and resources in staff wellbeing and remain positive about mental health at work.
-According to one figure, around one in five office workers agree that having space to relax in at work is key to improved productivity.
-And this is no doubt that relaxation spaces are even more important now, given the increased anxiety around coronavirus and, possibly, job insecurity.
+According to one figure, around one in five office employees agree that having space to relax at work is key to improved productivity.
+And there is no doubt that relaxation spaces are even more important now, given the increased anxiety around coronavirus and, possibly, job insecurity.